google/WebFundamentals/src/_langs/en/updates/2015-03-12-push-notifications-on-the-open-web.markdown

   <img src="{{site.baseurl}}/updates/images/2015-03-04-push-on-the-open-web/google-developer-console-api-key.png" alt="Highlighting where the API key is in the Google Developer Console" />
 </p>

-The project number will be used in the Web App Manifest (see the next section) as the **gcm\_sender\_id** parameter, and the **Public API Key** will be needed on your server when you use GCM's restful API.
+The project number will be used in the Web App manifest (see the next section) as the **gcm\_sender\_id** parameter, and the **Public API Key** will be needed on your server when you use GCM's restful API.